Robust-Multi-Task Gradient Boosting: Experiments and Results

 In terms of \ac{MAE} results (Table~\ref{tab:mae}), \ac{R-MTGB} again demonstrates consistent superiority, achieving the lowest errors on the same datasets as those on \ac{RMSE}, as shown in Table~\ref{tab:rmse}. \ac{ST}-\ac{GB} achieves the lowest \ac{MAE} on \textit{Parkinsons}, again with a minor difference compared to \ac{R-MTGB}.
 As with the \ac{RMSE} results, pooling-based methods such as \ac{DP}-\ac{GB} lag behind, particularly on complex datasets like \textit{Parkinsons} and \textit{SARCOS}.
 These results confirm the overall trend that \ac{R-MTGB} offers a competitive and efficient alternative, striking a balance between accuracy and scalability by capturing relational information across tasks in a single model.

-In comparison with the conventional \ac{MTGB} model, the proposed \ac{R-MTGB} consistently outperforms it across all metrics, tasks, and datasets.
-This demonstrates that the proposed approach effectively addresses the limitations of the conventional \ac{MTGB} by incorporating a dynamic task reweighting mechanism.
+In comparison with \ac{MTGB} model, the proposed \ac{R-MTGB} consistently outperforms it across all metrics, tasks, and datasets.
+This demonstrates that the proposed approach effectively addresses the limitations of \ac{MTGB} by incorporating a dynamic task weighting mechanism.

-To systematically compare model performance across datasets (dataset-wise) and tasks (task-wise), as shown in Figures~\ref{fig:demsar_data} and~\ref{fig:demsar_task}, we employ Dems\v{a}r plots alongside the Nemenyi post-hoc test~\cite{demvsar2006statistical}, using a significance level of $p = 0.05$.
-A Dems\v{a}r plot illustrates the average rank of each model across all evaluation scenarios.
-For each case, models are ranked based on performance, in descending order for classification (where higher accuracy is better) and in ascending order for regression (where lower \ac{RMSE} is better).
-The top-performing model receives rank one, followed by rank two, and so on.
-These ranks are averaged across all scenarios, and further averaged over 100 independent experimental runs to yield a stable estimate of the average rank of each model.
+To systematically compare model performance across datasets (dataset-wise) and tasks (task-wise), as shown in Figures~\ref{fig:demsar_data} and~\ref{fig:demsar_task}, we employ Dems\v{a}r plots alongside the Nemenyi post-hoc test~\citep{demvsar2006statistical}, using a significance level of $p = 0.05$.
+A Dem\v{s}ar plot shows the average rank of each model across all evaluation scenarios.
+In the dataset-wise scenario, models are evaluated on each task, and performance is first averaged across all tasks and then averaged over 100 repetitions.
+In the task-wise scenario, the performance of each model on each task is averaged over 100 repetitions.
+In both scenarios, models are then ranked according to their averaged performance: in descending order for classification (where higher accuracy is better) and in ascending order for regression (where lower \ac{RMSE} is better).
+The best-performing model receives rank one, the second-best rank two, and so on.
 The Dems\v{a}r plot places each model along the horizontal axis according to this average rank, where models closer to the left have lower (better) ranks, indicating stronger overall performance.
 Finally, to determine whether differences between models are statistically significant, we apply the Nemenyi post-hoc test, which calculates \ac{CD}.
 If the average ranks of two models differ by more than the \ac{CD}, their performance difference is considered statistically significant.
-In the plot, this is visualized using horizontal bars: models connected by a bar are not significantly different in performance.
+In the corresponding plots, this is shown with horizontal bars: models connected by a bar are not significantly different in performance, and the calculated \ac{CD}s are indicated above each subplot.

-Our dataset-wise evaluation spans $10$ datasets: $5$ classification datasets (measured by accuracy) and $5$ regression datasets (measured by \ac{RMSE}) (see Figure~\ref{fig:demsar_data}).
-The resulting critical differences are approximately $2.72$ for the classification and regression evaluations (Figure~\ref{fig:demsar_data}, subplots a and b), and $1.92$ when considering all datasets jointly (Figure~\ref{fig:demsar_data}, subplot c).